tal6203/Chat-App/README.md

 3. Make your changes and commit them (\`git commit -m 'Add new feature'\`).
 4. Push to the branch (\`git push origin feature/your-feature-name\`).
 5. Open a pull request.

+## Deployment
+The application is deployed and can be accessed using the following link: [Chat-App](https://chat-app-tal.netlify.app/)

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.